 Don't try to change everything at once.
 Pick one habit from the list of 7 above and do it consistently for two weeks before adding another.
 Small, steady changes create lasting routines — overhauling everything overnight usually leads to burnout after three days.

-Budget considerations: All three books under consideration are €2.99 or less — a genuinely low barrier to entry.
-The wake-up lights range from €30 to €45.
+Budget considerations: The books in this list are around $14 to $18 each — a genuinely low barrier to entry.
+The wake-up lights range from around $35 to around $200.
 If you're on a tight budget, start with a book and the free habits (gratitude journaling, phone-free mornings, drinking water) and add a wake-up light when you're ready.

 Frequently asked questions about waking up happy